Although it is common to have the occasional sleepless night, if you lack sufficient sleep on a regular basis, it is called insomnia.

 Melatonin is typically taken about 30 minutes before the desired bedtime.
 Some experts caution that melatonin should not be used by people with depression, schizophrenia, autoimmune diseases, and other serious illness.
 Pregnant and nursing women should not use melatonin.

-The University of Alberta study examined 17 studies with 651 people and found no significant side effects when used for three months or less.
+A University of Alberta study examined 17 studies with 651 people and found no significant side effects when used for three months or less.
 The long-term effect of melatonin supplementation is not known.

 Kava is an anti-anxiety herb that may be helpful for anxiety-related insomnia.
 However, the United States Food and Drug Administration (FDA) has issued an advisory to consumers about the potential risk of severe liver injury resulting from the use of dietary supplements containing kava.
 To date, there have been more than 25 reports of serious adverse effects from kava use in other countries, including four patients who required liver transplants.